 While Outlook might not have the reputation of being the trendiest piece of software, it is still used widely in businesses across the globe.
 That being said, if you know how to use Outlook there are a few really handy tips and features that can make Outlook just a little better.
+Here at Underctrl we provide managed it services and so we often get questions about outlook tips.
 We look at a few common shortcuts, as well as ways to filter your outlook emails by Rules and show you how to turn off annoying notifications, while still notifying you when important emails, such as sales queries or emails form your boss come through.

 Outlook Shortcuts for Email

 When you’re working in the Email window you can use these shortcuts to perform certain functions.

 Outlook Shortcuts for the Calendar

 When you’re working in the Calendar window you can use these shortcuts to perform certain functions.